Road trips are a quintessential part of life in Australia. Long stretches of asphalt and not much else to look at, kinda sums up the experience.

 This article originally appeared on Babyology.

-7 family road trip hacks to avoid the highway to hell
+9 family road trip tips to avoid the highway to hell

-A baby, a toddler, two parents and one car hurtling towards a holiday destination.
+A baby, a toddler, two parents and one car hurtling towards a holiday.
 What could possibly go wrong?
-Avoid a road-trip nightmare with these expert tips from Kindlerling's Mothercraft…

 What's the best time to leave for a sleep-filled road trip?